Common tax fraud-related crimes include:

 Common Types of Tax Fraud/Tax Evasion

-Get a Free Evaluation of Your Massachusetts Tax Fraud/Evasion Issue
+Get Legal Help with Your Massachusetts Tax Fraud/Evasion Case

 Contact a qualified attorney.